Archetypes

 - Kazuchimon (YG)

 Try to stay at 3 security because half your effects won't fire if you have more and half your effects won't fire if you have less.
 With plenty of tools for getting to 3 and staying there, including an end-of-attack unsuspend by trashing security, this deck boasts a blast jogress level 7 that can fieldwipe with relative ease.
+The issue is that the deck's level 5s have basically whatever color identity they feel like, which doesn't lend itself to any of the generic memory boosts, and the deck predates the trend of making archetypal memory boosts so the best it can do is a security restock effect.

 - Brigadramon (K)